BimelsHabtamu/BimelsHabtamu/README.md

 ## 👋 Hey, I'm Bimels

-I'm a software developer passionate about building things that solve real problems.
+I'm a web developer passionate about building things that solve real problems.
 I focus on writing clean, reliable backend systems and contributing to the open source community.

 - 🔭 Currently working on **[DocuVault](https://github.com/BimelsHabtamu/DocuVault)** — an internship project
 - 🌱 Currently learning **Python on DataCamp**, then moving into **AI Fundamentals**
 - 💬 Ask me about **Python, Django, Laravel, PHP**
-- ⚡ Fun fact: **In the real world I enjoy fun TikTok videos, but in the code world my version of fun is watching a project actually work end to end without error**
+- ⚡ Fun fact: **In the real world I enjoy fun TikTok videos, but in the code world my version of fun is watching a project actually work end to end**

 ---

 ## 🛠 Tech Stack